James M. Ellison, MD, MPH

 Learn about the diagnostic tests that doctors employ during an assessment for Alzheimer's disease.

-With the adoption of the Diagnostic and Statistical Manual of Mental Disorders 5 (DSM 5), the definition of the condition formerly called dementia has been significantly transformed and updated.
-That makes this an excellent time to review the approach to diagnostic assessment of dementia and identification of Alzheimer’s disease (AD).
-Previously, a diagnosis of probable AD required the presence of a decline in memory and at least one of several other cognitive domains, not attributable to another medical or psychiatric disorder, resulting in an impairment of social and/or occupational functioning.
+With the adoption of the Diagnostic and Statistical Manual of Mental Disorders 5 (DSM 5), the definition of dementia has been significantly transformed and updated.
+That makes this an excellent time to review the approach to diagnostic assessment of dementia and identification of Alzheimer’s disease.
+Previously, a diagnosis of probable Alzheimer's required the presence of a decline in memory and at least one of several other cognitive domains, not attributable to another medical or psychiatric disorder, resulting in an impairment of social and/or occupational functioning.

 DSM 5 updates this approach in light of our greater understanding of neurocognitive disorders.
-Now, the presence of decline in one or more cognitive functions warrants the diagnosis of Major Neurocognitive Disorder (MND) if this impairment interferes with independence and is not better explained by another medical or psychiatric disorder.
-AD is the most common MND, but clinicians can use information from the history, current mental status examination, and neuropsychological or medical testing to refine the diagnosis further and specify whether AD or another type of MND is suspected.
+Now, the presence of a decline in one or more cognitive functions warrants the diagnosis of dementia (major neurocognitive disorder) if this impairment interferes with independence and is not better explained by another medical or psychiatric disorder.
+Alzheimer's is the most common form of dementia, but clinicians can use information from the history, current mental status examination, and neuropsychological or medical testing to refine the diagnosis further and specify whether Alzheimer's or another type of dementia is suspected.

-Careful assessment of a person’s history, current complaints, and mental status examination remains the cornerstone of diagnostic assessment, but clinical assessment runs a risk of missing early and subtle indicators of MND, misclassifying AD as a different cognitive disorder, or mistaking another cognitive disorder for AD.
+Careful assessment of a person’s history, current complaints, and mental status examination remains the cornerstone of diagnostic assessment, but clinical assessment runs a risk of missing early and subtle indicators of dementia, misclassifying Alzheimer's as a different cognitive disorder, or mistaking another cognitive disorder for Alzheimer's.
 Fortunately, a variety of additional tests are available to increase the accuracy of diagnosis, which are discussed below.
 Some less reliable or less widespread tests will not be covered in this discussion.

-Memory of recent events is particularly impaired, and evidence that reminders are of limited benefit is consistent with the memory storage problem typically found in AD.
+Memory of recent events is particularly impaired, and evidence that reminders are of limited benefit is consistent with the memory storage problem typically found in Alzheimer's.
 Language and visuospatial problems may also be reported or identified.
-In less common variants of AD, the disturbance of language or visual functions may be more prominent than memory difficulties in the disease’s early stage.
+In less common variants of Alzheimer's, the disturbance of language or visual functions may be more prominent than memory difficulties in the disease’s early stage.

-Recently there has been excitement about the future availability of a blood test that can identify the presence of AD, but currently available blood tests are not able to do this.
+Recently, there has been excitement about the future availability of a blood test that can identify the presence of Alzheimer's, but currently available blood tests are not able to do this.
 Blood testing, however, can be very useful in the diagnostic assessment of a person who is showing cognitive changes.
-They can help the physician identify other causes of cognitive impairment that can mimic AD’s clinical presentation.
+They can help the physician identify other causes of cognitive impairment that can mimic Alzheimer's clinical presentation.
 Infections such as HIV, metabolic disturbances such as hypothyroidism or hyponatremia (low blood sodium), autoimmune disorders such as giant cell arteritis, nutritional deficiencies such as pernicious anemia, and toxic conditions such as heavy metal poisoning are among the many conditions that can impair cognition and might be revealed by appropriately chosen blood tests.
-Blood tests which look for multiple Alzheimer’s disease-related proteins or evaluate the clearance of amyloid are under investigation.
-In 2020, evidence was published supporting a very exciting blood test which measures a species of hyperphosphorylated tau protein specific to Alzheimer’s Disease.
-This test, PTau217, is capable of differentiating AD from several other types of dementia.
+Blood tests that look for multiple Alzheimer’s disease-related proteins or evaluate the clearance of amyloid are under investigation.
+In 2020, evidence was published supporting a very exciting blood test that measures a species of hyperphosphorylated tau protein specific to Alzheimer’s.
+This test, PTau217, is capable of differentiating Alzheimer's from several other types of dementia.
 When developed into a clinically available test, it could very significantly increase clinicians’ accuracy in differential diagnosis.

 Brain imaging (neuroimaging) studies are recognized as an important component of the evaluation of any individual with a prominent change in cognitive functioning.
 Neuroimaging techniques fall into two major categories:

-• Structural imaging such as Computed Tomography (CT) or Magnetic Resonance Imaging (MRI) yields a picture of the brain that allows identification of such features as volume loss or abnormal structural features such as white matter disease, masses, or vascular abnormalities, which are considered indications of neuronal degeneration.
-Newer techniques such as diffusion tensor imaging reveal subtle structural changes that may precede more easily identifiable volume loss in the brain.
-Functional imaging such as fMRI can be used to identify abnormal patterns of brain activation or metabolic activity.
+Structural imaging such as Computed Tomography (CT) or Magnetic Resonance Imaging (MRI) yields a picture of the brain that allows the identification of such features as volume loss or abnormal structural features such as white matter disease, masses, or vascular abnormalities, which are considered indications of neuronal degeneration.
+Newer techniques, such as diffusion tensor imaging, reveal subtle structural changes that may precede more easily identifiable volume loss in the brain.
+Functional imaging, such as fMRI, can be used to identify abnormal patterns of brain activation or metabolic activity.

 Electroencephalography (EEG) is occasionally ordered during the course of the evaluation of an individual with new cognitive changes.
 EEG changes associated with a very specific cause of dementia, such as the typical pattern seen in Creutzfeldt-Jakob disease, are uncommon.
 EEG can identify the presence of a treatable seizure disorder or suggest the presence of a delirium that may be at least partly reversible.